aslamcodes/brain-cache/aws/security & compliance/kms - SysOps.md

 - Create a encrypted snapshot
 - Create encrypted volume out of the snapshot with the new key
 - AWS manages re-encryption

 ![[Udemy ScreenShot 2025-07-07 09-33-33.webp]]

+- Reencryption -> Decrypt all the data and Encrypt all the data. this happens everytime we chose to copy with different KMS keys
 # Sharing KMS Encrypted RDS DB Snapshots
 - The key must shared with respective accounts with key policies
 ![[Udemy ScreenShot 2025-07-07 09-35-09.webp]]